 The ongoing pandemic has made working remotely with kids a reality for many parents.
-The impact on productivity reports are recently coming out, and they are not good.
+With schools mostly back in person, it’s less of an all-day struggle, but with exposure quarantines and canceled aftercare/activities, the kids are still at home more often than usual.
+Reports on the impact on productivity started coming out this year, and they are not good.
 Women with children have lost about an hour of research time per day compared to their childless counterparts.

 I had the pleasure of unexpectedly becoming a parent at the age of 20 years.
 As such, I struggled through the second half of my undergraduate career and graduate school.
 I had to work to complete my coursework and be productive in my research with little people afoot (and often strapped to my chest with a MOBY wrap).
 My kids are now ages 4-17 years, but before the pandemic I tried to limit my work at home.
 Who knew all of those earlier lessons would come in handy once again?

 A month into the pandemic, my colleague with two young children asked if I had any tips for her.
 This is what I shared: